Professor Susan Hayes AO

 Forensic Psychologist, Susan Hayes, is Head of Behavioural Sciences in Medicine in the Sydney Medical School at the University of Sydney, holds a doctorate in psychology and is a registered psychologist with an established forensic psychology practice, working with offenders and victims who have an intellectual disability.

-Forensic psychology; offenders and victims of crime with intellectual disability, autistic spectrum disorder, sex offenders with intellectual disability
+Forensic psychology; offenders and victims of crime with intellectual disability, autistic spectrum disorder, sex offenders with intellectual disability; "Looking for the causes of Motor Neurone Disease" (in collaboration with A/Prof Roger Pamphlett, Pathology) - life stresses and personality in persons with MND

-I supervise PhD students researching in the area of intellectual disability, and other areas.
+I supervise PhD students researching in the area of intellectual disability, and other areas including psychological factors in Motor Neurone Disease (in conjunction with A/Prof Roger Pamphlett, Pathology).
 I teach in the Sydney Medical Program and also in other courses throughout the University.

 PhD and Masters' project opportunities